bellonet/expenses_dashboard/README.md

 ## To Do

+- genAI - set quotas.
+- Better genAI query.
-- Chatgpt add merchant column - only if it is not present.
+- AI add merchant column - only if it is not present.
-- Chatgpt add category column - only if it is not present.
+- AI add category column - only if it is not present.
 - Create functionality of category edits - add and delete.
 - Add rows to categories functionality.
 - Save categories json function.